Skip to content

 1. Obtain the OpenApi domain address for the corresponding site;

-2. In Guance obtain the required OpenApi API KEY;
+2. In Guance obtain the required API KEY for OpenApi;

-3. On the Guance platform, obtain the Web application's applicationId, env, and version information.
-If there is no application, you need to create a new application;
+3. In Guance obtain the Web application's applicationId, env, and version information.
+If there is no application, you need to create a new one;

 4. Preparation complete.